Matrix Constructors, Operations and Analysis in Scilab

 2. 4.
 6. 8.
 10.

-linspace(2, 10) generates a row vector of 100 equally spaced values ranging exactly from 2 to 10.
-So, the default value of a number of equally spaced values is 100.
+linspace(2,10) generates a row vector of 100 equally spaced values ranging exactly from 2 to 10.

 ones(m,n)